Geometric Sen theory over rigid analytic spaces: Introduction

 \begin{theo}[Theorem \ref{TheoSenBundle}] Let $X$ be an fs log smooth adic space over $\Spa(C,C^+)$ with log structure given by normal crossing divisors.
 Let $G$ a $p$-adic Lie group and $\widetilde{X}\to X$ a pro-Kummer-\'etale $G$-torsor.
-Then the there is a geometric Sen operator of the torsor $\widetilde{X}$
+Then there is an $\widehat{\s{O}}_X$-linear map\footnote{Here we see $\Lie G$ as the adjoint representation of $G$.}